Nemocas/AbstractAlgebra.jl/docs/src/map.md

 Of course there is nothing stopping a map type or class from implementing its own identity map type, and defining composition of maps of the same kind with such an identity map.
-In such a case, the class of such an identity map type must belong to `AbstractAlgebra.IdentityMap` so that composition with other map types still works.
+In such a case, the class of such an identity map type must belong to `IdentityMap` so that composition with other map types still works.

 ### Composition of maps